-- 1. District Discipline Supervisor consultation/intervention - 2.
-Referral to alternative consequences - 3.
-Suspension up to and including 59 days - 4.
+- 5. District Discipline Supervisor consultation/intervention - a.
+Referral to alternative consequences - b.
+Suspension up to and including 59 days - c.
 Possible referral to Board of Education for a disciplinary hearing

-Level 6: Expulsion Meeting/Expulsion

-Expulsion for an indefinite time in excess of 59 consecutive school days, subject to possible reinstatement.
+Level 6: Expulsion Meeting/Expulsion - Expulsion for an indefinite time in excess of 59 consecutive school days, subject to possible reinstatement.

-Pursuant to state law, a teacher, an administrator, or the Board of Education, as appropriate, will consider the following factors before expelling a student from school, unless the student is being expelled for possessing a firearm on school property:

-1. The student's age;

-- 2. The student's disciplinary history;

-- Whether the student has a disability;

-The seriousness of the behavior;

-- 5. Whether the behavior posed a safety risk; 6.
-Whether restorative practices are a better option; and 7.
+- 6. Pursuant to state law, a teacher, an administrator, or the Board of Education, as appropriate, will consider the following factors before expelling a student from school, unless the student is being expelled for possessing a firearm on school property: - a.
+The student's age; - b.
+The student's disciplinary history; - c.
+Whether the student has a disability; - d.
+The seriousness of the behavior; - e.
+Whether the behavior posed a safety risk; - f.
+Whether restorative practices are a better option; and - g.
 Whether lesser interventions would address the behavior